mynevermore/calibre_boardgamegeek_plugin/README.md

-# RPGGeek Metadata Source Plugin for Calibre
+# BoardgameGeek Metadata Source Plugin for Calibre

 ## Overview

-This is a plugin for [Calibre](https://calibre-ebook.com/) that searches for book metadata from [RPGGeek](https://www.rpggeek.com/).
+This is a plugin for [Calibre](https://calibre-ebook.com/) that searches for book metadata from [Boardgamegeek](https://www.boardgamegeek.com/).
+This is a fork of the RPGGeek plugin developed by the excellent Erik Levin!
+(Thanks Erik!)

 ## Develop